spencertipping/canard/boot/image.md

     ::set_symbol_table
     488b o107 f8 4883 o357 08                     # data-pop -> %rax;
     4889 o005:4[L:symbol_table - :>] c3           # %rax -> (symbol_table); ret

+## Return stack manipulation

+These two functions allow you to move values between the data and return stacks. r> pulls from the return stack, r< pushes onto it.

+Each of these uses a nonstandard return operator because it needs to ignore its own immediate return address.
+This means that you cannot tail-call these functions!

+    ::return_to_data   59 58 48ab ff o051
+    ::return_from_data 59 488b o107 f8 4883 o357 08 50 ff o051

 # System functions